-NOTE: With version v17B of Sony vendor image we have observed a decrease in the perceived signal strength of the 5GHz WLAN access points (investigations ongoing).
+NOTE: With version v17B of Sony vendor image we have observed a decrease in the perceived signal strength of the 5GHz WLAN access points.
 Version v16 should work better in this respect.
-Therefore we would not recommend flashing v17B for the time being if you use WLAN networks in the 5GHz band.
+Therefore we would not recommend flashing v17B if you use WLAN networks in the 5GHz band.

 -The flashing script allows you to use either of the two versions

--You can also change the vendor image later by reflashing just the image of your choice (and not Sailfish OS) by following the instructions in here.
+-You can also change the vendor image later by reflashing just the vendor image of your choice (and not Sailfish OS) by following the instructions in here.